Learn More About Aboriginal Culture in Sydney

 The Australian Museum houses an extensive collection of Aboriginal artefacts and images.
 Along with the collection, they host two free, 1-hour shows (after museum entry) every Wednesday.

-Jibbon Head Aboriginal Discover Tour at Bundeena
+Jibbon Head Aboriginal Rock Art at Bundeena

 Take a visit to La Perouse

-Every Sunday head out to La Perouse between 9am-3pm and learn how to throw a boomerang.
+Learn to throw a boomerang at La Perouse -every Sunday head out to La Perouse between 9am-3pm and learn how to throw a boomerang.
 You can also buy an authentic boomerang for an affordable price.